notvolks/SulfurAI-1.3/README.md

 ## _Later releases may be in other repositories or in branches._

 ## WARNING:
-### _This model is WORK IN PROGRESS, please report any issues to the said issues tab._
+### _This model is WORK IN PROGRESS, please report any NON-SECURITY issues to the said issues tab._

 ## What is SulfurAI?